-There is an increased focus on being prepared for supply chain risks such as digital threats, product traceability issues, and now the potential impact of a trade war.
-Coping with these risks necessitates matching supply chain resiliency to both the bottom and top layers of the Gartner “CORE” supply chain planning model.
+There is an increased focus on being prepared for supply chain risks, and coping with these risks necessitates addressing supply chain resiliency at both the bottom and top layers of the Gartner “CORE” supply chain planning model.

 Gartner defines four types of supply chain risk (see chart above) depending on frequency and impact.
 The low impact events are in the two left quadrants.
 The high impact events are in the two right quadrants.
 The truly extraordinary and unexpected events, called “Black Swans,” are in the lower right quadrant.
 The unusual but more frequent events, called “Gray Rhinos”, are in the upper right quadrant.
 (Design Resilience into Your Supply Chain with Scenario Planning to Weather the Unexpected, 5 April 2018)